htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

   Point when :macro:`DAGMAN_USE_DIRECT_SUBMIT` = ``True``.
   :jira:`2673`

-- Added new submit commit :subcom:`primary_unix_group`, which takes a string which must be one of the user's supplemental groups, and sets the primary group to that value.
+- Added new submit command :subcom:`primary_unix_group`, which takes a string which must be one of the user's supplemental groups, and sets the primary group to that value.
   :jira:`2702`